 There are virtually no climbs, and the track is more or less on my doorstep.
-For the seventy kilometers from Nürnberg to the town center of Bamberg, I need about three and a half hours with my mountain bike.
+For the seventy kilometers from Nürnberg to the city center of Bamberg, I need about three and a half hours with my mountain bike.

 The Rhine-Main-Danube Canal with its overall length of about 170 kilometers was completed in 1992.
 It connects the river Main near Bamberg with the Danube near Kelheim1.

 There had been a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

 1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometres away

 The Rhine-Main-Danube Canal is part of a bigger canal system constructed for big cargo-ships.
 This system as a whole (Europakanal) offers a navigable connection between the North Sea and the Black Sea.

-The economic significance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.
+The economic importance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.

-The below illustrated bicycle track is entirely plane and doesn’t feature major challenges.
+The illustrated (below and on the map) bicycle track is entirely plane and doesn’t feature major challenges.

 The track starts in Nürnberg at the Wöhrder See (a barrier lake) in the district Jobst, leads shortly after through Fürth, later through Erlangen and Forchheim and ends at the train station in Bamberg.

 There exist a couple of different trails alongside the canal so variations of the tour are not a big deal.